 Aisha Hussein moved to Dawson Creek in 2012.
 Soon after, she began taking classes at and working for the Literacy Society.
 Aisha is the childcare provider for some of the ESL classes.
 She loves being around children!
 Before moving to Dawson Creek, Aisha lived in Manitoba, Yemen, and Somalia.
 Aisha is passionate about women’s rights, enjoys learning new things, and she loves Canada’s natural landscape.

 Lennette Villanueva – Childcare Provider

-Jamie Bond, Math Support, Room to Bloom Coordinator, Admin.
+Jamie Bond, Administration, Education Support, Room to Bloom Coordinator.

 Jamie Bond moved to Dawson Creek in 2006 and has worked in a variety of jobs- everything from meat counter attendant to childbirth doula .
 Her last job was as Outreach Worker at South Peace Community Resources Society where she discovered that helping people connect with the resources that they need to meet their personal goals is her passion.
 She is also currently completing her Library and information Technology Diploma at Langara College.
 You will find her at the Literacy Society helping with whatever needs help at the moment, from working with clients to administrative duties, or at home, caring for her pile of children and flock of chickens.